Son of Yuri Aizenshpis Mikhail. Yuri Aizenshpis vs. his wards. Awards, further creative activities

 Yes, a graduate of the Faculty of Economics, Yuri Aizenshpis, did not like his specialty at all.
 His soul was drawn to music.
 While still studying at the institute, twenty-year-old Yuri began his creative activity, showing courage and business acumen.

 In the mid-seventies, Beatlemania swept the world.
-At this time, Yuri with a group of like-minded musicians created the first rock band in our country.
-Since all members of the group lived near the Sokol metro station, they didn’t get too smart with the name of the group and they also called it Sokol.
+At this time, Yuri and a group of like-minded musicians created the first rock band in our country.
+Since all the members of the group lived near the Sokol metro station, they didn’t go too far with the name of the group and they also called it “Falcon”.
 Today this group has taken its rightful place in the history of the Russian rock movement.

-At first, the musicians performed the songs of the legendary band "The Beatles" on English language.
+At first, the musicians performed songs of the legendary band “The Beatles” on English language.
 At that time, it was believed that rock music could only exist in English.
-Friends have long noted the activity of Yuri and his organizational talent, so they appointed him as someone like an impresario.
+Friends had long noted Yuri’s activity and organizational talent, so they appointed him as something of an impresario.

-Some time later, the team was admitted to the staff of the Tula Philharmonic.
-The group toured a lot, and Aizenshpis' monthly income sometimes reached an astronomical amount of 1,500 rubles at that time.
-For comparison: the salary of ministers Soviet Union amounted to no more than a thousand rubles.
+After some time, the team was accepted into the staff of the Tula Philharmonic.
+The group toured a lot, and Aizenshpis’s monthly income sometimes reached the astronomical sum of 1,500 rubles at that time.
+For comparison: ministerial salaries Soviet Union amounted to no more than a thousand rubles.

 Ticket selling

-At the very beginning of his activity, more precisely during his collaboration with the Sokol group, Yuri developed an unusual ticket sales scheme.
-Having previously agreed with the director of some house of culture or club, Aizenshpis bought all the tickets for the last screening of the film, and then sold them at a higher price to the group's concert.
+At the very beginning of his activities, more precisely during his collaboration with the Sokol group, Yuri developed an unusual ticket sales scheme.
+Having previously agreed with the director of some cultural center or club, Aizenshpis bought all the tickets for the last showing of the film, and then sold them at a higher price for the group’s concert.

-As a rule, there were much more people who wanted to listen to music than there were seats in the hall.
-At times things got out of control.
-It is for this reason that Aizenshpis was the first to hire security guards in the seventies to ensure order at concerts.
+As a rule, there were significantly more people wanting to listen to music than there were seats in the hall.
+At times the situation got out of control.
+It was for this reason that Aizenshpis was the first to hire security guards in the seventies to ensure order at concerts.

-With the money received from the sale of tickets, he bought foreign currency, with which he purchased high-quality musical instruments and high quality sound equipment for the stage.
-Since in the USSR at that time all foreign exchange transactions were illegal, he always took a big risk when making transactions.
+With the money received from the sale of tickets, he purchased foreign currency, with which he purchased quality goods from foreigners. musical instruments and high-end stage sound equipment.
+Since all foreign exchange transactions were illegal in the USSR at that time, he always took great risks when making transactions.

 In 1968, Aizenshpis joined the Central Statistical Office as a junior researcher with a salary of 115 rubles.
 However, he rarely visited his workplace.
-His main income continued to be foreign exchange transactions, buying up and further selling gold.
-He made transactions, the volume of which exceeded a million dollars a month.
+His main income continued to be foreign exchange transactions, purchase and further sale of gold.
+He made transactions whose volume exceeded a million dollars a month.
 At that time, the underground millionaire was only 25 years old.

 Arrest

-But such a life did not last long.
-In early January 1970, Aizenshpis was arrested.
-During a search in his apartment, 7,675 dollars and 15,585 rubles were found.
-He was convicted under Article 88 ("Currency transactions").
-Even in places of detention, the entrepreneurial vein of Aizenshpis was manifested.
-In the zone "Krasnoyarsk-27" future producer developed a brisk trade in tea, vodka and sugar.
-Then he began to be appointed to senior positions at local construction sites.
+But this life did not last long.
+At the beginning of January 1970, Aizenshpis was arrested.
+During a search, $7,675 and 15,585 rubles were found in his apartment.
+He was convicted under Article 88 (“Currency transactions”).
+Even in places of detention, Aizenshpis’s entrepreneurial spirit was evident.
+In the "Krasnoyarsk-27" zone future producer developed a brisk trade in tea, vodka and sugar.
+Then he began to be appointed to management positions at local construction sites.

-When he was transferred to a colony-settlement, Yuri fled from there to Pechory and settled with a local intellectual, whom he charmed with his charm and talk about the capital.
+When he was transferred to a settlement colony, Yuri fled from there to Pechory and settled with a local intellectual, whom he charmed with his charm and conversations about the capital.
 However, he was soon exposed by a guest at home - a police colonel.
-And again, the amazing luck of Aizenshpis, as well as his knowledge of the basics of psychology, came to the rescue.
-He was transferred to another colony on perfect place rater.
+And again, Aizenshpis’s amazing luck, as well as his knowledge of the basics of psychology, came to the rescue.
+He was transferred to another colony perfect place standardizer.

-Yuri Aizenshpis spent almost 18 years in prison for what any citizen is now allowed to do.
-But something else is important: for such a long period of time, Aizenshpis did not become embittered, did not become a criminal, did not lose his human appearance.
+Yuri Aizenshpis served almost 18 years in prison for something that any citizen is now allowed to do.
+But something else is important: over such a long period of time, Aizenshpis did not become embittered, did not become a criminal, and did not lose his human appearance.

 Life after release

-Once free in 1988, Aizenshpis saw Russia unfamiliar to him during perestroika.
+Finding himself free in 1988, Aizenshpis saw an unfamiliar Russia during perestroika.
 Alexander Lipnitsky introduced him to the rock scene.
-At first, he was entrusted to head the directorate of the Intershans festival.
-Gradually, step by step, he studied the backstage life and the basics of show business, and soon the aspiring producer began working with domestic musical performers.
+Initially, he was entrusted with heading the directorate of the Interchance festival.
+Gradually, step by step, he studied behind-the-scenes life and the basics of show business, and soon the aspiring producer began working with domestic music performers.

-Yuri Shmilevich formulated his mission quite frankly - to promote the artist using any means: diplomacy, bribery, threats or blackmail.
-This is exactly how he acted, for which he was called the "shark of show business."
+Yuri Shmilevich formulated his purpose quite frankly - to promote the artist using any means: diplomacy, bribery, threats or blackmail.
+This is exactly how he acted, for which they began to call him “the shark of show business.”

-There were plenty of unknown young performers who dreamed of breaking into the big stage.
-Yuri Aizenshpis chose among them those who could hook the viewer, who had at least a more or less interesting repertoire.
-At first, through television, he presented them to the general public, and then organized tours.
+There were plenty of unknown young performers who dreamed of making it to the big stage.
+Among them, Yuri Aizenshpis chose those who could hook the viewer, who had at least a more or less interesting repertoire.
+At first, he introduced them to the general public through television, and then organized tours.

 Group "Kino"